-The application cycle for 2023-2024 grants is now open with grant deadlines throughout the spring.
-Grant awards will be available for the fiscal year beginning July 1, 2023.
+The application cycle for several 2024-2025 grant programs is now open with grant deadlines throughout the spring.
+Grant awards will be available for the fiscal year beginning July 1, 2024.

-Equity, diversity, and inclusion are critical to our grants processes, and Buncombe County encourages participation from organizations led by and providing service to people of color/BIPOC individuals, and other historically marginalized populations.
+Equity, diversity, and inclusion are critical to our grants processes, and Buncombe County encourages participation from organizations led by and providing service to BIPOC and under-resourced communities.

 Read more to see if the following opportunities might be right for your organization.
 Explore www.buncombecounty.org/grants for more in-depth information about these grant opportunities.

 Affordable Housing Services Program